Meet Adrienne Ross Scanlan

 From 2012 to 2017, I was the nonfiction editor of the Blue Lyra Review: A Literary Magazine of Diverse Voices, which celebrated four “notable essay” mentions in Best American Essays.
 Back issues are online, thanks to the Wayback Machine.

-Among my (too many) other hats, I am also a reviewer for the New York Journal of Books, with a particular interest in books about nature and the environment.
+Among my (too many) other hats, I am also a reviewer for the New York Journal of Books, with a particular interest in books about nature, science, and the environment, Jewish life and culture, creativity, and the writing life.

-My writing is inspired by my work as a (sub)urban naturalist and citizen scientist.
+My writing is inspired by my work as a (sub)urban naturalist.

 As a former New Yorker (who still reads the New York Times), I have spent the last 25 years in the Puget Sound region as a lay naturalist, citizen scientist, and ecological restoration volunteer, not to mention my former day job as a freelance grant writer working primarily with environmental and arts organizations.